 At the club level, there are all types of leagues and tournaments (bonspiels); from casual-social to competitive leagues.
 Whether you are extremely mobile or have some mobility impairments, everyone can participate together.
 There is a place for everyone in curling.

 Pittsburgh Curling Club

 We are southwestern Pennsylvania’s local curling club.
 We have 4 sheets of ‘REAL’ dedicated curling ice, just like what the Olympians play on.
-Therefore, if you would like to see what a full size ice sheet looks like, or if you want to get down in the hack and see if you can slide the rock the 126 feet to the button, you want to visit the Pittsburgh Curling Club for a Learn to Curl or a Curling Experience.
+Therefore, if you would like to see what a full size ice sheet looks like, or if you want to get down in the hack and see if you can slide the rock the 126 feet to the button, you want to visit the Pittsburgh Curling Club for a Learn to Curl.